Constantine II of Greece: Death

 Constantine suffered multiple health problems in his final years, including heart conditions and decreased mobility.
-On 6 January 2023, he was admitted to the intensive care unit of the private Hygiea hospital in Athens in critical condition after suffering a stroke.
+On 6 January 2023, he was admitted to the intensive care unit of the private Hygeia hospital in Athens in critical condition after suffering a stroke.
 He died 4 days later, on 10 January 2023, at the age of 82.
 His death was leaked by Associated Press, but was then announced by his private office.
 Constantine never formally renounced his title as King of the Hellenes due to Greek Orthodox anointment tradition, which states that a monarch will never lose their status until their death.

 By decision of the Greek government, and despite the wish of the family, the former monarch was not given a state funeral.
 The funeral took place on 16 January in the Metropolitan Cathedral of Athens in the presence of Archbishop Ieronymos II and a congregation of 200, including ten current and former European monarchs – Philippe of Belgium, Simeon II of Bulgaria, Margrethe II of Denmark, Henri of Luxembourg, Albert II of Monaco, Beatrix and Willem-Alexander of the Netherlands, Juan Carlos I and Felipe VI of Spain, and Carl XVI Gustaf of Sweden – and members of the royal houses of Baden, Hanover, Iran, Jordan, Liechtenstein, Norway, Romania, Russia, Schleswig-Holstein, Serbia, and the United Kingdom.
 The Greek government was officially represented by Deputy Prime Minister Panayiotis Pikrammenos and Minister of Culture Lina Mendoni who attended the ceremony.
 Constantine's body was buried in the Tatoi estate, next to his parents' remains the same day.